“This is awesome! This is LIFE!” ~Sail Sand Point camper

-Sail Sand Point is thrilled to offer summer camps in four locations in the greater Seattle area!
+Sail Sand Point is thrilled to offer summer camps in two locations in the greater Seattle area!
 Locations and registration links are below.
-Please note: SSP can only offer certain camps (Youth/Opti and Cruising Camps) at our satellite locations.
+Please note: SSP can only offer a limited number of certain camps (Youth/Opti and Cruising Camps) at it’s satellite location.

-- Kirkland’s Waverly Beach Park: Register through Kirkland Parks & Rec.
-Registration opens March 16th.
+- Kirkland’s Waverly Beach Park (satellite location): Register through Kirkland Parks & Rec.
+Registration opens March 15th at 6:00am PST.

 Sail, Paddle, Play Series: Ages 8-17

 Ages 13-17 One of our most popular camps for teenagers.
 This course mixes sailing and paddling opportunities using catamarans, kayaks, and SUPs.
-Adventure Camp seeks to explore Lake Washington, and to get kids out on the water and having fun.
+Adventure Camp seeks to go further in exploring Lake Washington, and to get teenagers out on the water and having fun.
 No prior on-the-water experience is necessary.
 This camp meets for a full day for one week.

 Learn to Sail: Ages 5-8